 Let the Blossoming Begin, Spring is Here!

 It’s one of those dazzling Disney events that I look forward to every year.
 The Epcot International Flower and Garden Festival is a great way to jump into Spring.
-Although everything about the Festival is awesome, including the special food offerings, my favorite thing is the one-of-a-kind Disney Topiaries.
+Although everything about the Flower & Garden Festival is awesome, including the special food offerings, my favorite thing is the one-of-a-kind Disney Topiaries.
 They are amazing living sculptures of Disney Characters that are created by world-class horticulturists.
-In recent years, some of them have been illuminated for nighttime viewing — so even after dark it’s a great destination.
+In recent years, some of them have been illuminated for nighttime viewing — so even after dark the Epcot Flower and Garden displays radiate their beauty.

-This year, I counted 17 Topiaries listed in the Garden Passport that were strategically placed throughout the Epcot Theme Park.
-Of those, 2 of them were brand new.
+This year, I counted 17 Disney topiaries listed in the Garden Passport that were strategically placed throughout the Epcot Theme Park.
+Of those, two of them were brand new.
 One is located at the main entrance and features this year’s theme: Fresh Epcot.
 The display is called ‘Fresh Food, Fun, & Flowers!’
-It showcases Donald, Daisy, Huey, Dewey and Louie.
+It showcases the following Disney Characters: Donald, Daisy, Huey, Dewey and Louie.
 The other one can be found at Future World East, and is called ‘Ranger Mickey & Friends.’
 It’s presented by the National Parks Foundation in honor of their centennial anniversary.
-Our National Park Service turns 100 years old on August 25, 2016.
+(Our National Park Service turns 100 years old on August 25, 2016!)

 Even though many of the Disney topiaries at the Epcot Flower & Garden Festival have been on display in previous years, I never get tired of looking at them.
-Oftentimes, the repeated Topiaries will be moved to a new location with a new backdrop or scenery, creating a whole new vignette.
+Oftentimes, the repeated topiaries will be moved to a new location with a new backdrop or scenery, creating a whole new vignette.
 The visual stories they tell, without words, are nothing short of incredible.
-But then again, Disney is the Grand Pooh-bah of magical effects and mind-blowing creativity.
+But then again, Disney is the Grand Pooh-bah of magical effects and mind-blowing creativity!

 I present, for your viewing pleasure, a photo tour of many of the 2016 Disney topiaries from the Epcot International Flower & Garden Festival.
-Let me know what you think, and please comment as to which one is your favorite.
+Let me know what you think.
+Our readers would love to know which one is your favorite.
 Leave a reply in the “comment” box below.